Sakib678/OWASP-Top-10-Tryhackme-Writeups/README.md

 ### Instructions

-- Browse through each markdown file to read about the vulnerability, mitigation strategies, and hands-on challenge walkthroughs.
+- Browse through each file to read about the vulnerability, mitigation strategies, and challenge writeups.
 - Use the screenshots to follow along.
-- Each summary section offers a quick understanding of the real-world implications.
+- Each summary section offers a quick understanding of the vulnerability.

+This project is part of my continuous learning journey in cybersecurity.
+I am always looking to learn more and grow.

 Feel free to connect or contribute